ForgeApps/anaconda/README.md

 From version 1.0.0 on we have used [Semantic Versioning](http://semver.org/).

 ## Changelog

+* 5.0.3
+  * Fix bug where multiple anaconda forms on the same page would not properly display the upload progress in the right container.

+* 5.0.2
+  * Fix bug where multiple anaconda forms on the same page would not properly submit the right data to the controller.

+* 5.0.1
+  * Bugfix

+* 5.0.0
+  * Support Rails 5

 * 2.1.2
   * Fix bug causing files to upload to the wrong bucket if you overwrote `bucket` in the `anaconda_for` declaration.